Thoughtful and meaningful ways to acknowledge the efforts of your students

 What’s so bad about saying “good job?”

-I love how Randy Hitz explains this and it makes perfect sense to me; saying “good job” doesn’t provide effective feedback to the students – it doesn’t tell the student exactly what he or she did that was good.
+I love how Randy Hitz explains this and it makes perfect sense to me; saying “good job” doesn’t provide effective feedback to the students – it does not tell the student exactly what he or she did that was good.

 Think of it this way…